DTU-R3/dtu-r3.github.io/README.md

 We focus on affordable mobile robots that can navigate semi-autonomously indoors, sometimes outdoors, and that are able to carry at least a webcam or a 360° camera, among other sensors.

-A significant part is the simulation of those robots as well as interactions within the [Unity 3D engine](https://unity3d.com/).
+A significant part is the simulation of those robots as well as interactions in 3D.

 To ensure reproducibility and to widen the possible use-cases, we implement the same approaches on several robots, ranging from some off-the-shelf toys to developer-oriented robotic platforms, and to retrofitted wheel-chairs.